Shopify Image Optimization in 9 Steps

 If you want to optimize your Shopify image titles effectively, avoid random or very long titles.
 Instead, use the main keyword that describes the image and separate the words using hyphens.

-Let’s take a look at a quick example from a made-up shoe store called Shoable:
+Let’s take a look at a quick example from the Zappos shoe store:

 6. Make sure images are responsive